-A multifocal lens implant focuses light from distance and near simultaneously.
-This feature addresses both distant and near vision and makes the recipient less dependent on glasses or contact lenses.
+Multifocal intraocular lenses focus light from a distance and nearby light simultaneously.
+This addresses both distant and near vision issues and makes the recipient less dependent on glasses or contact lenses.
 A multifocal lens implantation compensates for the eye's inability to change shape as we age.

-If you opt to receive a monofocal lens implanted in both eyes for distance vision, you will definitely need reading glasses after surgery.
-If you receive a multifocal lens there is an 80% chance you wont need glasses.
+If you receive a multifocal lens there is an 80% chance you won’t need glasses.
 The odds of becoming free of spectacles are better if your corneal astigmatism is low and your eyes are healthy.

 Occasionally some patients with high refractive error who are not candidates for traditional laser surgery can have a clear lens extraction.
-Essentially this is the same as a cataract operation with, however the patient has not yet formed a cataract.
+Essentially this is the same as a cataract operation, however, the patient has not yet formed a cataract.